Josef Kroll: Biography

-From his arrival at Cologne, Josef Kroll saw it as his mission to extend the Institute for Classical Philology, embracing closely related subjects to create an "Institute for Ancient Studies".
-During the 1920s he made sure that Archeology became an established mainstream subject at the university.
+From his arrival at Cologne, Kroll saw it as his mission to extend the Institute for Classical Philology, embracing closely related subjects to create an "Institute for Ancient Studies".
+During the 1920s he made sure that Archeology became an established mainstream subject at the University of Cologne.
 He was elected to serve as Dean of the Philosophy Faculty during 1924/25, and as university rector during 1930/31.
 In January 1933 régime change at a national level quickly impacted the universities sector as the new Hitler government lost no time in transforming Germany into a one-party dictatorship: measures included steps to ensure that party members and/or supporters were installed in positions of power and influence.
 Kroll resigned his chairmanship of the university administration committee, and for the next twelve years he rejected all requests that he should involve himself in university committees and administration.

-At the end of October 1944 Kroll nevertheless became deputy to University Rector Friedrich Bering who was sick, and whose duties Kroll therefore performed.
-He also filled in for Heinz Heimsoeth after the latter was sent to Marburg as Dean of the Philosophy Faculty there.
-The formal role of Cologne university rector was transferred to Kroll on an "acting" basis till 5 November 1945 when he was himself re-elected to the position on his own account.
-Between 1945 and 1950 he devoted considerable energy to reinstating academic self-government to the university, and he played a decisive role in the reconstruction of Cologne University following its almost total destruction during the final part of the war.
+At the end of October 1944, Kroll nevertheless became deputy to University Rector Friedrich Bering who was sick, and whose duties Kroll therefore performed.
+He also filled in for Heinz Heimsoeth after the latter was sent to Marburg University as Dean of the Philosophy Faculty there.
+The formal role of the University of Cologne's rector was transferred to Kroll on an "acting" basis till 5 November 1945 when he was himself re-elected to the position on his own account.
+Between 1945 and 1950 he devoted considerable energy to reinstating academic self-government to the university, and he played a decisive role in the reconstruction of the University of Cologne following its almost total destruction during the final part of the war.
 On 3 July 1948 he was again re-elected as university rector, albeit by only a narrow majority.
 Through his period of office he rejected any party-political involvement by the university, preferring a relentless focus on practicalities.
 He treasured a commitment to Humboldtist universality which meant a rejection of the sort of excessive specialisation which, after his time, would be apparent in the separation of the Faculty for Mathematics and Natural Sciences from the broader Philosophical Faculty.
 In those critical post-war years he also articulated the real-world conflict between humanistic idealised calls for new beginnings in sciences and in teaching, and the pragmatic necessity sometimes to work with former National Socialist Party members.
 During his second postwar term as rector he oversaw the renaming of the "Kölner Hochschule" (loosely, "Cologne University") which now became the "Universität zu Köln" (loosely, "University at Cologne"), which involved the implementation of an initiative which he had himself introduced in the early 1930s.